Skip to main content Skip to site footer

 Away League Matches

-• Where the Club’s allocation of away tickets from the home Club is restricted, the following priority sales order will be used.
+• Where the Club’s allocation of away tickets from the home Club is restricted, a priority sales order will be used.

 • Away season ticket holders